17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 This characteristic is one of the most important ones when it comes to raising chickens for beginners.
 Calm chicken breeds are easy-going and friendly

 They don’t tend to aggress people.
-If you’re raising chickens for the first time, it’s a good idea to get a calm breed because you won’t have problems with them.
+If you’re raising chickens for the first time, getting a calm breed is a good idea because you won’t have problems with them.

 Friendly

 Friendly, gentle, and calm chicken breeds are the best for beginners.
-So, if you’re looking to learn to raise chickens, start with peaceful breeds.
+So, if you want to learn to raise chickens, start with peaceful breeds.
 Otherwise, you may end up frustrated.

 Friendly breeds are likely to follow you and lay their eggs for you.
 They come when you call.
 Such chicken breeds are ideal for beginners as they have a good temperament and are easy to care for.